 Experience Salem Monastery & Castle barrier-free

-Visitors with reduced mobility can visit the monastery and Salem Castle without restrictions except for the prelature.
+Visitors with reduced mobility can visit extensive park area of monastery and Salem Castle without restrictions except for the prelature.